Load and run python and use packages

 Demo/Type-along

 This is an exercise that combines loading, running, and using site-installed packages.
-Later, during the ML session, we will look at running the same exercise, but as a batch job.
+Later, during the batch session, we will look at running the same exercise, but as a batch job.
 There is also a follow-up exercise of an extended version of the script, if you want to try run that as well (see further down on the page).

 Note